Many people usually get confused by the terms acute and chronic conditions. Some end up using these medical terms interchangeably without knowing.

 So, what are the main difference between acute and chronic diseases?
 An acute disease is a condition that comes abruptly and lasts for a shorter period while chronic disease is a condition that persists for a longer period with lasting health effects.

+These medical conditions are quite different depending on the sources of references and people talking about them in real life.
+But these medical terms are applied in different circumstances.
 This article provides chronic disease examples and acute disease examples.
 Take the time to read through the difference between acute disease and chronic disease in a tabular form.

 Basic Terms |